apify/crawlee/README.md

 apify push
 ```

-Your script will be uploaded to Apify cloud and built there so that it can be run in the cloud.
+Your script will be uploaded to the Apify cloud and built there so that it can be run in the cloud.
 For more information, view the [Apify CLI](https://www.apify.com/docs/cli)
 and [Apify Actor](https://www.apify.com/docs/actor) documentation.